-I am a Lecturer in Medieval History, teaching both subject specific and generic historical themes.
+I am a Senior Lecturer in Medieval History, teaching both subject specific and generic historical themes.
 These include, the Crusades; material culture; monasticism; local history; medieval death and the late medieval period in general.

 My research areas are religion in the late medieval period, intercession, churches and the late medieval royal family.
 Having studied both history and archaeology as an undergraduate and in postgraduate studies, physical evidence is as important to me as documentary evidence in all my research.
-My publications and confernece papers to date reflect these interests.
+My publications and conference papers to date reflect these interests.

 I completed my PhD at the University of Winchester in 2010 on the subject of ‘Cage Chantries and Their Role in Late Medieval Religion, c.
 1366 to 1555’.
 This comprised an investigation of 54 cage chantries, located in many of the major churches and cathedrals in England, in terms of both their physical and documentary evidence.
 This included a considerable number of monastic chantries.
 My MA dissertation, also completed at Winchester (2004), examined the chantries of St George’s Chapel, Windsor Castle.